David Jaewon Oh

 Although there has been an increase in the number of women participating in boxing and ultimate fighting over the past two decades, they continue to be underrepresented in the media, seen as novelty acts, and confined by the paradox of accepted norms.
 Since 2012, Oh has traveled to Washington, Oregon, California, New York, and British Columbia, capturing the changing face of the field and helping to break stereotypes related to athleticism and physical ability.

-About the Artist: David Jaewon Oh was born is Seoul, South Korea and now resides in Seattle, Washington.
+David Jaewon Oh was born is Seoul, South Korea and now resides in Seattle.
 He received a BFA in Photomedia from the University of Washington, where he was honored with the Harold and Sylvia Tacker Award in Photography.
 His work is focused on the subjects of culture and gender in sports.
 Recent projects include the documentation of an LGBTQ running club and the Rat City Rollergirls.
-Combatants is his first solo exhibition in Seattle, but images from the series have been shown at Black Box Gallery in Portland, Oregon, Gallery CLU in Los Angeles, California, and featured in online and print publications such as VSCO, Float Photo Magazine, Vice Fightland, and Good Sport Magazine.
+Combatants is his first solo exhibition in Seattle, but images from the series have been shown at Black Box Gallery in Portland, Gallery CLU in Los Angeles, and featured in online and print publications such as VSCO, Float Photo Magazine, Vice Fightland, and Good Sport Magazine.
 Oh was awarded a 2016 GAP Grant from Artist Trust.